asciifaceman/keiconf/README.md

     * if `False` will fail naturally on opening nonexistent configuration file
 * `watch_for_changes:bool`
     * if `True` will launch the config file watcher on __init__
-    * if `False` will create but not start the config file watcher on __init__
+    * if `False` will not launch the config file watcher on __init__
     * See [Config File Watcher](#config-file-watcher) for more information

 ## Config File Watcher
 If your KeiConf instance is started with `watch_for_changes=True` then a threaded file watcher will load changes to your configuration file as it sees them (within keiconf._CHANGE_WATCH_INTERVAL).

-If your KeiConf instance is started with `watch_for_changes=False` then the threaded file watcher is created, but not started.
+If your KeiConf instance is started with `watch_for_changes=False` then the threaded file watcher is not created automatically.

 You can stop and start the file watcher manually via the start() and stop() functions.
+It can be start()'ed even if you launched with watch_for_changes=False

 ```
 k = KeiConf(...)